 Q: Call me Nora.
-When Sam (also a pseudonym) and I get started on something we disagree about, it starts ok, seems to end with a win, the end is in sight, we seem to agree, and then we can’t stop.
+When Sam (also a pseudonym) and I get started on something we disagree about, it starts ok, we seem to agree, and then we are fighting all morning.
 It turns endless.
 Why is this, and should I send a recording?
 It would be easy.
 Thanks!

 A: How many of our favorite interactional tactics actually align with our agreement to make life easier for each other wherever possible?
 (You have made this agreement right?).
-Couples’ agreements must show up at the surface of the interaction.
-There are lots of interactional habits that don’t obviously connect to larger pro-relational goals.
-Rolling your eyes, ostentatious sighing or leading with accusation are obvious examples, unless you’ve agreed to piss each other off.
-But interlocking bad habits, one riding on the other, drawing out the next one, are bigger trouble.
+Couples’ agreements must simultaneously anchor their relationship and show up at the surface of any interaction.
+There are lots of interactional habits that don’t obviously connect to larger pro-relational goals such as making life easier.
+Rolling your eyes, ostentatious sighing or leading with accusation are obvious examples.

-You arrive at something that works for both of you, though not without some stress.
+You arrive at something that works for both of you, working through conflict with fresh Saturday morning energy.
 In fact, along the way, let’s say Sam, in a difficult moment, has called last weekend a fiasco, a weekend that Nora had planned and enjoyed.
-This is a bad move by Sam—after all, you’re talking about this weekend, not last— but Nora seems able to ignore it at the moment—a good move!
+This is a bad move by Sam—after all, you’re talking about this weekend, not last— but Nora seems able to ignore it at the moment—a good move following Sam's bad move!
 So they are able to agree on a plan for today.
-Success!
+Success.
 However, that done, barely pausing a single beat, here’s Nora: “so why did you call last weekend a fiasco?”
-Sam now defends fiasco, again at Nora’s expense, which Nora will take issue with.
-And in the process, more damaging things will be said.
-This unnecessary fight over last week is the interaction they’ll remember, instead of the success they had had just before it.
+Sam, instead of apologizing for that as he should, now defends "fiasco", again at Nora’s expense, which Nora now can't resist taking issue with.
+More damaging things are said.
+This second, unnecessary conflict (now, a fight) over last week is the interaction they’ll remember, instead of the success they had had just before it where they worked out plans for today.
 They tried the double-or-nothing and both lost.

 • Focus on one thing at a time, and stop as soon as you are successful.
 Stop!

-Be vigilant here, for a while, eyes on the prize, relax once the first success is in the bag.
+Nora and Sam, be vigilant here, for a while, eyes on the prize, relax once the first success is in the bag.
+You are struggling against an interactional undertow that you have fed for too long, so reversing it is a matter of being deliberate.
 This vigilance is not walking on eggshells, it’s training yourselves to be more sensitive to what feeds the undertow, because you’ve agreed to amplify what makes life easy and reduce what makes life hard.
-A joint effort here will pay off.
-The agreement you've made to make life easier makes you wonder, rightly, how to pursue it?
-It turns out you can pursue it by replacing interactional bad habits with better ones.
-This advice isfor couples like Sam & Nora who are experiencing the massive undertow Nora describes above.
-Couples with less of an undertow, and Nora and Sam in the future, should be able to address minor slights right away, simply and easily.
+A joint effort here will pay off and even reverse the pull towards failure.
+The agreement you've made to make life easier forces you to find out hows; the general answer is to replace interactional bad habits with better ones.
+Interactional bad habits get chained together like an undertow where my bad habit is matched by yours.
+It takes only one to interrupt it, and it's so much better if both do.